SWC-Advanced-Microscopy/StitchIt/README.md

 ## Questions and bug reports
 Please use the project's [issue tracker](https://github.com/BaselLaserMouse/StitchIt/issues) for questions, bug reports, feature requests, etc.

-## Contributing
-See the [contribution instructions](https://github.com/BaselLaserMouse/StitchIt/wiki/Contributing-code-to-StitchIt) on the wiki.

 ## Licensing
 This software is distributed under the GPL v3 licence.
 This repository may be freely forked and shared so long as this licence is attached.